crisluengo/doxpp/doc/members.md

 ### "bases" (list)

 A list of dictionaries listing the base classes.
 It contains the following fields:
-- `"typename"` (string): the fully qualified name of the base class.
+- `"type"` (string): the fully qualified name of the base class.
+Will contain a Markdown link if the type is declared in the project being documented.
 - `"access"` (string): set to a string `"public"`, `"protected"` or `"private"`.

 ### "derived" (list)